avikumart/Awesome-streamlit-web-apps/README.md

 # Awesome-streamlit-web-apps

-Here are the list of web apps and its description:
+Here are the list of web apps and their descriptions:

 # 1. Github profile scraper